-- Authorised dealer service centres and independent repairers compete on a range of factors including the price of servicing, repairs and replacement parts, the quality and speed of their work, geographical convenience for customers, the provision of loan cars, guarantees and other complementary services. - Owners of new cars still under warranty, particularly in urban areas, can typically choose between an authorised dealer's service centre and an independent repairer with the capability to perform new car or log book servicing that meets manufacturer and warranty requirements. - There is some degree of intra-dealer competition for repair and service work.
-Dealer agreements, giving a dealer the right to act as the primary repairer of their model within in a geographical area are typically 'non-exclusive' allowing one dealer to service cars sold by other dealers in the same network.
+- Authorised dealer service centres and independent repairers compete on a range of factors including the price of servicing, repairs and replacement parts, the quality and speed of their work, geographical convenience for consumers, the provision of loan cars, quarantees and other complementary services.71 - Owners of new cars still under warranty, particularly in urban areas, can typically choose between an authorised dealer and an independent repairer with the capability to perform new car or log book servicing that meets manufacturer and warranty requirements.72 - There is some degree of intra-dealer competition for repair and service work.
+Dealer agreements, giving a dealer the right to act as the primary repairer of their model within a geographical area, are typically 'non-exclusive' allowing one dealer to service cars sold by other dealers in the same network.73 - The trend of offering free or capped price servicing to new car buyers at the point of sale is putting downward pressure on prices in the sector and intensifying competition between dealers with these agreements and independent repairers.74

-&lt;sup>64 ACCC Consumer Survey, pp. 49-52.
+70 ACCC Consumer Survey, pp. 49-52.

-&lt;sup>65 ACCC Consumer Survey, pp. 49-52.
+ACCC Consumer Survey, pp. 49-52.

-&lt;sup>66 For example, the manufacturer warranty may state that to avoid voiding or limiting the warranty, any servicing or repairs must be carried out by qualified staff, according to the manufacturer's specification and using appropriate quality parts.
+For example, the manufacturer warranty may state that to avoid voiding or limiting the warranty, any servicing or repairs must be carried out by qualified staff, according to the manufacturer's specification and using appropriate quality parts.

-&lt;sup>67 The ACCC Consumer Survey found that 18 per cent of respondents reported taking their new car to a dealership in the same network other than the dealership where they bought their car (ACCC Consumer Survey, p.
+73 The ACCC Consumer Survey found that 18 per cent of respondents reported taking their new car to a dealership in the same network other than the dealership where they bought their car (ACCC Consumer Survey, p.
 46).